STORM-IRIT/Radium-Engine/Docs/material.md

 are managed by the Engine and Renderers are in charge of the loading system, by default the `FancyMesh` system.

-Thanks to the `MaterialData` interface, the `Material` interface, the `EngineMaterialConverters` factory and the `EngineRenderTechniquesFactory`, this task is generic and is the same for every registered materials.
+Thanks to the `MaterialData` interface, the `Material` interface, the `EngineMaterialConverters` factory and the `EngineRenderTechniques` factory, this task is generic and is the same for every registered materials.
-So, once a material is developped following the above description, is will be directly usable in the `ForwardRenderer` thanks to the followinf `FancyMesh`method :
+So, once a material is developed following the above description, is will be directly usable in the `ForwardRenderer` thanks to the following `FancyMesh`method :

 ```cpp
 void FancyMeshComponent::handleMeshLoading( const Ra::Asset::GeometryData* data ) {